Recall of learning and iteration

 learn and grow?
 What we know about building memories is that the

-"connecting axons" that are activated get more myelin wrapped around
+"connecting axons" of neurons that are activated with a memory get more

-them, making them stronger and quicker, while the "connecting axons"
+them, making them stronger and quicker.
+On the other hand the

 suppose then, that when forming connections children select members